AmionSky/cvmodtool/README.md

 # Folders/files to include in the final package
 [includes]
+# Assets in the "Content" folder which 'cooked' variant should be included
-cooked = ['Maps', 'ModResources'] # Assets that should be 'cooked' raw = [] # Pre-cooked assets or files that should be included as-is
+cook = ['Maps', 'ModResources']
+# Pre-cooked assets in the "ContentPreCooked" folder that should be included as-is
+copy = []
 ```

 ## Profiles